-The Community Engagement Coordinator is available to district council staff and board members for technical assistance including organizational management coaching, resource navigation and connecting to city staff.
+The District Council Coordinator is available to district council staff and board members for technical assistance including organizational management coaching, resource navigation and connecting to city staff.
 Additionally, there are a number of organizations who provide technical assistance in areas related to district council operations.

 Dispute Resolution Center